acon96/home-llm/README.md

 5. The "LLaMA Conversation" integration should show up in the "Devices" section now.

 ### Setting up
-When setting up the component, there are 3 different "backend" options to choose from:
+When setting up the component, there are 4 different "backend" options to choose from:
 1. Llama.cpp with a model from HuggingFace
 2. Llama.cpp with a locally provided model
 3. A remote instance of text-generation-webui
+4. A generic OpenAI API compatible interface
+- *should* be compatible with: LocalAI, LM Studio, and all other OpenAI compatible backends

+**Installing llama-cpp-python for local model usage** In order to run a model directly as part of your Home Assistant installation, you will need to install one of the pre-build wheels because there are no existing musllinux wheels for the package.
+Compatible wheels for x86_x64 and arm64 are provided in the [dist](./dist) folder.
+Copy the `*.whl` files to the `custom_components/llama_conversation/` folder.
+They will be installed while setting up the component.

 **Setting up the Llama.cpp backend with a model from HuggingFace**:
 You need the following settings to configure the local backend from HuggingFace: